DarthStory/ProgramOfPrograms/README.md

     2. request 10 integers under 100
     3. store those integers in an array
     4. Ask the user to pick an algorithm to go over
     5. *Using the numbers they gave in the array, go through the steps in sorting the array.
+        a.
+I will need to explain the array sort method.
+        b.
+I will need to keep the orgiginal array of integers they created to reference, then after sorted, I can identify what numbers are the smallest to largest and what number they replace.

     6. Ask user if they want to go over another array
     7. repeat *
     8. if they say no, exit to main program.